-Under the Securities and Exchange law (Articles 89/15 and 89/16), Board Meeting No. 6/2009 appointed Ms. Pakawadee Janrayapes, Senior Vice President, Corporate Compliance (appointed as Executive Vice President of Sustainability Development and Corporate Compliance, effective from January 1, 2018), as Company Secretary, effective from July 1, 2009.
+Under the Securities and Exchange law (Articles 89/15 and 89/16), Board Meeting No. 6/2009 appointed Ms. Pakawadee Janrayapes, Executive Vice President, Sustainability Development and Corporate Compliance, as Company Secretary, effective from July 1, 2009.
 Her profile is as follows: